qash-finance/qash-server/README.md

     git clone https://github.com/q3x-finance/qash-ui.git
     cd qash-ui
    ```
-2. Make sure to install all dependencies by running `npm install`
+2. Make sure to install all dependencies by running `pnpm install`
 3. Run `cp .env.example .env`
 4. Before spinning up a local database, make sure you don't have a running container with the same port that will be used by server, these ports are `6500`, `5050` and `3001`
-5. Make sure you have docker installed and running, then run `npm run docker:db:up`, it will spin up a local database
+5. Make sure you have docker installed and running, then run `pnpm run docker:db:up`, it will spin up a local database
-6. Finally, run `npm run start:dev` to start the dev server
+6. Finally, run `pnpm run start:dev` to start the dev server
 7. Visit `http://localhost:3001/api-v1` to view a list of available endpoints

 ## Environment Variables